How to Migrate (Copy) an EC2 Instance Between Amazon AWS Regions

 9. After the process is complete, the snapshot will be available in the target region.

-10. Create the volume from the snapshot, as explained in How to create an EBS volume from a snapshot.
+10. Create the volume from the snapshot.

 11. Select the zone where the volume will be created and provide the remaining details.
 Click on the button “Yes, Create” to create the volume.

 12. Launch a Linux instance in the same zone where the volume from the snapshot has been created.